 The cobblestone labyrinth of Bairro Alto is quiet by day but transforms into essentially one big open-air party at night (mainly on Thursday to Saturday, but with some activity on other days as well).
 It usually doesn’t truly kick off until midnight, when the streets suddenly fill with people.
 Some of the small grungy hole-in-the-wall bars have live music or a small dance floor inside, and many sell pints for as little as one Euro.

-Located centrally near Principe Real square, this botanical garden was fully renovated in 2018 and well worth a stroll.
-It’s possibly the city’s most beautiful one (which is saying something, as Lisbon has quite a few!).
+Located centrally near Principe Real Square, this botanical garden was fully renovated in 2018 and is well worth a stroll.
+It’s possibly the city’s most beautiful one (which is saying something, as Lisbon has quite a few!), so it’s a must-see during your Lisbon trip.

 14. Shop at Embaixada